majki09/x728/README.md

 sudo systemctl start x728.service
 `

-From now on the * x728v2-asd.py* should start automatically with system boot and run in th background.
+From now on the *x728v2-asd.py* should start automatically with system boot and run in the background.

 Logs can be found with

 `
 journalctl -u x728.service
 `

 ## As auto-run entry in *rc.local*
-Edit */etc/rc.local/*
+Add this line to */etc/rc.local/*

 `
-sudo nano /etc/rc.local
-`
-And add this line
-`
 python3 /home/pi/x728/x728v2-asd.py &
 `

-From now on the * x728v2-asd.py* should start automatically with system boot and run in th background.
+From now on the *x728v2-asd.py* should start automatically with system boot and run in the background.

-If you want to find the logs consider systemd service way.
+If you want to find the logs consider *systemd service* way.